isrkan/FullStackPractice/Java/Spring/SpringBoot/README.md

    ```

 ## Step 13: Enable automatic rebuild in IntelliJ IDEA
-To enable automatic rebuild in IntelliJ IDEA for your Spring Boot project, follow these steps:
+To enable automatic rebuild in IntelliJ IDEA for our Spring Boot project, follow these steps:

 1. Click on **File** in the menu bar in IntelliJ.
 2. Navigate to **Settings**.